radian-software/straight.el/README.md

 this change on all recipes which do not explicitly specify a `:no-byte-compile` attribute.

+By specifying a non-nil value for the `:no-native-compile` attribute in a package's recipe, you may inhibit native compilation.
+You can also customize the variable `straight-disable-native-compilation` to effect this change on all recipes which do not explicitly specify a `:no-native-compile` attribute.
+Native compilation requires byte-compilation, so `:no-byte-compile` and `straight-disable-byte-compilation` also have the effect of inhibiting native compilation.

 Usually, `straight.el` uses symbolic links ("symlinks") to make package files available from the build directory.
 This happens when `straight-use-symlinks` is non-nil, the default.
 On Microsoft Windows,